embulk/embulk/docs/eeps/draft-maven-style-plugins.md

 The `artifactId` is not fully specified like `embulk-input-s3` there like the inline configuration explained above.

-The latter with Embulk System Properties is expected to be less confusing for users.
+The latter, with Embulk System Properties, is expected to be less confusing for users.

 Main class and Manifest
 ------------------------

-Once the plugin's installed JAR artifact is determined from user's YAML configuration. its dependencies are identified from `pom.xml` of the plugin artifact.
-Only the direct dependencies of the plugin artifact are included as explained in "Intended limitation for stable dependency resolution".
+Once the plugin's installed JAR artifact is determined from the user's YAML configuration, its dependencies are identified from `pom.xml` of the plugin artifact.
+Only the direct dependencies of the plugin artifact are included, as explained in "Intended limitation for stable dependency resolution".

-These JAR files are the "class path" to be loaded for the Maven-style plugin.
+These JAR files are the "classpath" to be loaded for the Maven-style plugin.
 Embulk can load these classes now, but Embulk still needs to identify the "main class" as an Embulk plugin, which implements Embulk SPI's `*Plugin` interface, such as `org.embulk.spi.InputPlugin`, `org.embulk.spi.FilterPlugin`, and else.

 The main class is to be declared in `META-INF/MANIFEST.MF`, [the manifest file](https://docs.oracle.com/javase/tutorial/deployment/jar/manifestindex.html) of the plugin JAR file.
-The manifest file of Embulk plugin's JAR file must include the following attributes, `Embulk-Plugin-Spi-Version`, `Embulk-Plugin-Category`, `Embulk-Plugin-Main-Class`, and `Embulk-Plugin-Type`.
+The manifest file of an Embulk plugin's JAR file must include the following attributes, `Embulk-Plugin-Spi-Version`, `Embulk-Plugin-Category`, `Embulk-Plugin-Main-Class`, and `Embulk-Plugin-Type`.

 * `Embulk-Plugin-Spi-Version` must be `0` as of Embulk v0.11 or earlier.
 * `Embulk-Plugin-Category` is the category of the plugin, which is one of `input`, `decoder`, `parser`, `filter`, `formatter`, `encoder`, `output`, or `guess`.